Rerago/LoLWideScreenFix/README.md

 Mod for League of Legends to improve (ultra)wide screen support.

+League of Legends itself supports UltraWide resolutions very well.
+However, some UI elements are anchored to the left and right edges.
+This leads to the MiniMap slipping out of the direct field of view in some resolutions (32:9 in extreme cases).
+And a normal streaming in e.g. 1920x1080 is not possible, because all important UI elements would not be visible for the viewer.

+This mod centers the UI (as good as possible) in the middle and solves most of the problems.

 # How it works

 How the whole thing works can be read in a [blog entry](https://www.doppnet.com/hacking-league-of-legends-hud.html) by [@tnajdek](https://github.com/tnajdek/).
 I did not do more than rewrite the whole thing in C# and get it running on the current patch.
 So thanks again to [@tnajdek](https://github.com/tnajdek/) for his work.